yz-rrr/misc-for-us/collostructional-analysis-python/readme.md

 ## Acknowledgments

-I would like to express my deepest gratitude to Anatol Stefanowitsch, Stefan Th.
-Gries, and their collaborators for their pioneering work in collostructural analysis since 2003.
+I would like to acknowledge Anatol Stefanowitsch, Stefan Th.
+Gries, and their collaborators for their foundational and pioneering work in collostructural analysis since 2003.

 Special thanks are also due to Stefan Th.
 Gries for the continuous development of the original R scripts, including the latest 2024 update (v4.1), which served as the foundation for this Python implementation.